 Sculpt is best explored by first booting the prebuilt disk image downloadable from https://genode.org/download/sculpt.
 Right after system boot, Sculpt's system-management user interface ("Leitzentrale") appears.
-The menu on the left provides convenient access to the connected storage devices and the network configuration.
-The center displays a live graph (runtime view) of components running and their relationships.
-On the right side, diagnostic messages are presented.
+The panel at the top of the screen contains two centered tabs for switching between the "Components" view and a "Files" view.
+The components view displays a live graph of the software components and their relationships.
+It also provides convenient access to the connected storage devices.
+The "Log" button at the right side of the panel reveals diagnostic messages, the "Network" button allows you to configure network connectivity, and the "Settings" button on the left gives access to a few user-interface tweaks.

 Consider the following steps as a warm-up with Sculpt OS.

-Select the in-memory file system as default storage location by clicking on the "ram" item of the "Storage" dialog and pressing the "Use" button.
+Select the in-memory file system as default storage location by clicking on the "ram fs" component in the graph and pressing the "Use" button.
 This way, software will be installed solely into memory without accessing any real storage device.